Toni Jiménez: International career

 Jiménez had not yet played top-division football when he was selected by coach Vicente Miera to the 1992 Summer Olympics, in local Barcelona.
 He beat competition from Santiago Cañizares, until then the starter, and played all the matches and minutes en route to the gold medal.

 Additionally, Jiménez won three caps for the full side over one year, his first one being offered by Camacho, a friendly with Italy on 18 November 1998 (2–2, in Salerno).
 He seemed poised to be called as third choice for UEFA Euro 2000, but 19-year-old Iker Casillas was chosen instead.

+Jiménez reunited again with Pochettino in October 2024, following the latter's appointment at the United States national team the previous month.